studyingChristianity/symbols/alcohol.md

 | Europe (Medieval–Modern) | Aqua vitae, brandy | Tonic, pain relief          | 1000–1900 CE     |
 | Indigenous Americas      | Fermented drinks   | Ritual, healing             | Ancient–Colonial |

----

-### 🍷 2. **It became socially and culturally valued**

-Over time, people realized that:
+## 🧑‍🤝‍🧑 2. **Medicine → Social Custom**

+In ancient Greece, medieval Europe, daily drinking of wine or beer became normal, even expected.

 * Small amounts made them feel relaxed, social, and euphoric.
 * It helped with anxiety, pain, or hunger in hard times.
 * It could be shared — a symbol of hospitality, community, or celebration.

-This led alcohol to shift from *ritual medicine* → *social custom*.
-In many cultures (like ancient Greece or medieval Europe), drinking wine or beer daily became normal, even expected.

----

-### 🏭 3. **Industrialization made alcohol cheap and abundant**

-By the 1700s–1800s:
+## 🏭 3. **1700-1800: Industrialization of alcohol**

+Alcohol became abundant and cheap, <ins>No longer sold by medicine practitionaers</ins>

-* Distillation and industrial brewing made alcohol **widely available and affordable**.
+* Distillation and industrial brewing.
-* Governments realized they could **tax it** — creating a major source of revenue.
+* Governments started taxing alcohol (major source of revenue).
-* It became **commercialized** as a consumer product, not just a tonic.

-So instead of being sold by apothecaries, alcohol was marketed like coffee, tea, or tobacco.
+* It became **commercialized** as a consumer product like coffee, tea, or tobacco.

----

-### ⚖️ 4. **Medicine and recreation diverged**

-As **modern medicine advanced** (19th–20th centuries):
+## ⚖️ 4. **19th–20th centuries: Advancement of medical technologies**

+* Alcohol was no longer considered a *medicine* in medical science.
+Instead, it became a **social and recreational consumer product**
 * Doctors replaced alcohol with **safer and more effective drugs** (antiseptics, anesthetics, antibiotics).
 * Alcohol’s **negative health and addiction risks** became clearer.
-* It lost its status as a legitimate medicine — but stayed as a **social and recreational drug**.

-So today, alcohol:

-* Is no longer considered a *medicine* in medical science.
-* But is legal (in most countries) for *recreational use* — similar to how caffeine or nicotine are treated.

----

-### 🌍 5. **Different societies regulate it differently**
+> [!NOTE]
+> - Most regulate it through **age limits, taxes, and health warnings**, balancing freedom and public health.

-* Some countries (like Saudi Arabia) still ban alcohol altogether.
+> - Some countries like Saudi Arabia ban alcohol altogether.
-* Others (like France or Japan) integrate it deeply into food and social culture.
+> - Others like France or Japan integrate it deeply into food and social culture.
-* Most regulate it through **age limits, taxes, and health warnings**, balancing freedom and public health.

----

-### 🧭 In short:

-Alcohol moved from **medicine → ritual → social custom → consumer product.**

-It’s *sold for recreation* today because:

-* It’s deeply embedded in cultural and social life.
-* It’s legally accepted as an adult choice, not a medical treatment.
-* Governments and industries benefit economically from its sale.

----

-Would you like me to include a short historical timeline showing how this transformation happened (e.g., from 3000 BCE to today)?